To our College of Health and Human Sciences Community

 I hope this message finds you and your loved ones healthy and well.
 Please know that the College of Health and Human Sciences is committed to protecting the health of our community while remaining focused on our academic, research, and community engagement mission.
 We are in this together, and we are with you.

-To our students, we are so proud of your resilience, tenacity, patience, and success as we pivoted to remote learning last semester.
-We are happy to see you this fall as our campus returns to in-person living and learning.
+To our students, we are so proud of your resilience, tenacity, patience, and success as we pivoted to remote learning last spring.
+We are happy to see you as our campus returns to in-person living and learning.
 While things look different than they did before, I want you to know that the campus is working diligently to deliver on our commitment that your learning experience, be it online or in the classroom, will be vibrant, rigorous, and engaging.
 Find more information on CSU’s COVID-19 website.

 To our faculty, your impact on our students and our College community is immense.
 Regardless of the delivery format, your classes are robust and thoughtfully crafted.
 We know how hard you are working this semester.
 Thank you for your ongoing commitment to the Ram standard of excellence.

 To our staff, you are the backbone that supports our college and we appreciate your willingness to be nimble and take on every challenge this year has thrown at us.